SuperCom (NASDAQ:SPCB) Upgraded by Zacks Investment Research to “Buy”

-Zacks Investment Research upgraded shares of SuperCom (NASDAQ:SPCB) from a hold rating to a buy rating in a report released on Friday morning, Zacks.com reports.
-They currently have $1.25 price objective on the industrial products company’s stock.
+SuperCom (NASDAQ:SPCB) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued on Thursday, Zacks.com reports.
+The brokerage presently has a $1.00 target price on the industrial products company’s stock.
+Zacks Investment Research‘s target price would indicate a potential upside of 0.70% from the company’s previous close.

 According to Zacks, “SuperCom Ltd. is a provider of radio frequency identification solutions.
 It offers advanced safety, identification and security products and solutions primarily to Governments, private and public organizations.
 The Company produces systems for viewing, tracking, locating, credentialing, and managing assets and personnel.
 SuperCom Ltd., formerly known as Vuance Ltd., is headquartered in Qadima, Israel. “

-Separately, HC Wainwright reiterated a buy rating and issued a $2.00 price target on shares of SuperCom in a report on Friday, May 28th.

-SuperCom (NASDAQ:SPCB) last posted its quarterly earnings data on Tuesday, August 10th.
-The industrial products company reported ($0.01) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.10) by $0.09.
-Analysts anticipate that SuperCom will post -0.23 EPS for the current year.

-Several hedge funds and other institutional investors have recently modified their holdings of SPCB.
-Squarepoint Ops LLC acquired a new stake in shares of SuperCom during the 2nd quarter worth approximately $42,000.
-Goldman Sachs Group Inc. acquired a new stake in shares of SuperCom in the 1st quarter worth $101,000.
-Citadel Advisors LLC acquired a new stake in shares of SuperCom during the 1st quarter worth about $122,000.
-Venture Visionary Partners LLC acquired a new stake in shares of SuperCom during the 2nd quarter worth about $134,000.
-Finally, Renaissance Technologies LLC acquired a new stake in shares of SuperCom during the 2nd quarter worth about $331,000.
-3.05% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors have recently bought and sold shares of the company.
+Goldman Sachs Group Inc. purchased a new stake in shares of SuperCom in the first quarter worth $101,000.
+Citadel Advisors LLC purchased a new stake in shares of SuperCom in the first quarter worth $122,000.
+Squarepoint Ops LLC purchased a new stake in shares of SuperCom in the second quarter worth $42,000.
+Renaissance Technologies LLC purchased a new stake in shares of SuperCom in the second quarter worth $331,000.
+Finally, Venture Visionary Partners LLC purchased a new stake in shares of SuperCom in the second quarter worth $134,000.
+3.05% of the stock is owned by hedge funds and other institutional investors.

 About SuperCom